 Single Entry Passes

-Virgin Australia also sells one-time lounge passes at the door.
+Virgin Australia also sells one-time entry passes at the door.
 These can be purchased for $65 – the same as the price charged for additional lounge guests above a member’s normal entitlement.
 But Virgin lounge access with a single-entry pass is only available within 2 hours of the flight’s departure.
 You’d need to eat a lot of food (or drink a lot of beer or wine) to get your money’s worth!

 Virgin Australia Lounge Access with Credit Cards